PScherling/Active-Directory-and-DNS-Initial-Configuration-Toolkit/CONTRIBUTING.md

-# Contributing to psc_sconfig
+# Contributing to ADC-Setup

-Welcome, and thank you for your interest in contributing to psc_sconfig!
+Welcome, and thank you for your interest in contributing to ADC-setup!

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.